Flight-School/Guide-to-Swift-Strings-Sample-Code/README.md

 ### String Literals

 You can construct string values in Swift using string literals.
-This playground has examples of each variety, from the conventional, single-line to the raw, multi-line.
+This Playground has examples of each variety, from the conventional, single-line to the raw, multi-line.

 ```swift